haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 WIS
 CHA
 16 (+3)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 300

 Senses blindsight 10 ft., darkvision 60 ft., passive Perception 14 Languages Draconic Challenge 3 (700 XP)